dabrowskif/typed-routes/README.md

 # Typed Route Generator for Frontend Frameworks

-This Node.js package provides a route generation tool designed for Front-end meta frameworks that use on file-based routing projects.
+This Node.js package provides a route generation tool designed for Front-end meta frameworks that use file-based routing projects.
 It simplifies the process of creating typed route structures by automatically converting file system-based routing into a JavaScript object, enhancing type safety and improving developer experience.

 ## Features